Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI calibration strategy

 \subsection{Trap density calibration and radial dependence (Step 3)}

 The iterative strategy described in Sect.~\ref{subsec:trap_release_time} determines the number of species to consider and their corresponding release times.
-We proceed to the next stage of calibration, which involves estimating the cumulative trap density via polynomial coefficients, after smearing removal (see previous section).
+The next stage of calibration involved estimating the cumulative trap density via polynomial coefficients, after smearing removal (see the previous section).

-This stage used the Extended Pixel Edge Response (EPER) method \citep{Prodhomme_2016} for PLATO to analyse the overscan region.
+This stage used the EPER method \citep{Prodhomme_2016} for PLATO to analyse the overscan region.
 EPER relies on the CDM: the deferred charge appearing as trails in the overscan is modelled and fitted to the signal in the overscan region in order to infer the CTI parameters.
 From this, we derived the cumulative trap density for each species, \(\mathrm{cnt}_{t,k}\), and constructed a model based on the best-fit values.

-Based on the axisymmetric radial dependence inferred from the work of \citet{ohb2024radiation} and covered in Sect~\ref{subsec:radiation_analysis}, we modelled the mean trap density as a quadratic polynomial function
+Based on the axisymmetric radial dependence inferred from the work of \citet{ohb2024radiation} and covered in Sect.~\ref{subsec:radiation_analysis}, we modelled the mean trap density as a quadratic polynomial function:

-where \(p\) denotes the degree of the polynomial, \(R\) denotes the normalised radial distance from the optical centre (see Eq.~\ref{eq:Rnorm}) and \(i, j\) represent the row and column indices of the CCD, respectively.
+where \(p\) denotes the degree of the polynomial, \(R\) denotes the normalised radial distance from the optical centre (see Eq.~\ref{eq:Rnorm}), and \(i\) and \(j\) represent the row and column indices of the CCD, respectively.
 From Eq.~\ref{eq:mean_trap_density_model_eq}, we can similarly model the cumulative trap density as